 Saudi Arabia and Russia would learn too little too late as they tried to stem the flow by cutting production by 10%.
 This did little in the way to stop barrels of oil from spiraling past the negative.

 Until then the only way to tell is when the lock downs end and people start going back to work.
 Even, then its a state-by-state and country-by-country case.
-For the many who continue to work under these conditions, a slight silver lining has been implemented by the low cost of gas.
+For the many who continue to work under these conditions, the lower cost of gas has brought a silver lining.
 Many will be pleased to at least see some of their daily lives cost a little less.